dedbox/racket-algebraic/README.md

 except basic features like type hierarchies and functional updaters have a tendency to interfere with each other.

+Algebraic data constructors are lexically scoped and always transparent.

-With that in mind, plain old Racket structs work pretty well with Algebraic Racket.
+On the other hand, plain old Racket structs work pretty well with Algebraic Racket destructuring syntax.
+They're always there when you need them.

 ### Hackett